tylergorecki/ds5100-finalproject-ttg6nx/README.md

 ### Create dice

-Individual die objects are able to be created with default weights for each 'side' of 1, but that can also be modified.
+Individual Die objects are able to be created with default weights for each 'side' of 1, but that can also be modified.
 Create a six-sided die using the code below:

 ```python
 die = Die(np.array([1,2,3,4,5,6]))